audomsak/redhat-3scale-api-management/documents/testing-application.md

 There are 4 microservices deployed in the cluster by the [setup.sh](../script/setup.sh) script.
 Three of them expose a few REST APIs and another one exposes SOAP APIs.

-Those services that expose REST APIs come with Swagger UI which you can use to test the APIs in each service.
-However, you can also use Postman to both of REST APIs and SOAP APIs as well.
+Those services that expose REST APIs come with Swagger UI to which you can use testing the APIs in each service.
+However, you can also use Postman to test both of REST APIs and SOAP APIs as well.

 ## Postman Collection and Environment <!-- omit in toc -->